The imprints of massive neutrinos on the three-point correlation function of large-scale structures

-\abstract {} {Free-streaming of cosmic neutrinos impacts the distribution and growth of cosmic structures on small scales, allowing constraints on the sum of neutrino masses $M_\nu$ from clustering studies.
-In this work, we investigate for the first time the possibility of disentangling massive neutrino cosmologies with the 3-point correlation function (3PCF). } {We measure the isotropic connected 3PCF $\zeta$ and the reduced 3PCF $Q$ of halo catalogues from the \textsc{Quijote} suite of $N$-body simulations, considering $M_\nu =0.0, 0.1, 0.2,$ and $0.4 \, \mathrm{eV}$ in different redshift bins.
-We develop a framework to quantify the detectability of massive neutrinos for different triangle configurations and shapes, and apply it to a case compatible with a Stage-IV spectroscopic survey.
-We also compare our results with the analysis of simulations without neutrinos, but with different $\sigma_8$ values, to test whether the 3PCF can break the well-known degeneracy between the two parameters.} {We find that, as a result of free-streaming, the largest signal is found for quasi-isosceles and squeezed triangles; this signal is increasing for decreasing redshifts.
-Among these configurations, elongated triangles, tracing the filamentary structure of the cosmic web, are the most affected by the impact of massive neutrinos, with a 3PCF signal increasing with $M_\nu$.
+\abstract {} {Free-streaming of cosmic neutrinos affects the distribution and growth of cosmic structures on small scales.
+This enables the sum of neutrino masses $M_\nu$ to be constrained from clustering studies.
+We investigate the possibility of disentangling massive neutrino cosmologies with the three-point correlation function (3PCF) for the first time. } {We measured the isotropic connected 3PCF $\zeta$ and the reduced 3PCF $Q$ of halo catalogs from the \textsc{Quijote} suite of $N$-body simulations, considering $M_\nu =0.0, 0.1, 0.2,$ and $0.4 \, \mathrm{eV}$ in different redshift bins.
+We developed a framework to quantify the detectability of massive neutrinos for different triangle configurations and shapes, and applied it to a case compatible with a stage-IV spectroscopic survey.
+We also compared our results with the analysis of simulations without neutrinos, but with different $\sigma_8$ values, to test whether the 3PCF can break the well-known degeneracy between the two parameters.} {We found that as a result of free-streaming, the strongest signal is found for quasi-isosceles and squeezed triangles; this signal increases for decreasing redshifts.
+Among these configurations, elongated triangles, tracing the filamentary structure of the cosmic web, are the most affected by massive neutrinos, with a 3PCF signal increasing with $M_\nu$.
 A complementary source of signal comes from right-angled triangles in $Q$.
-Importantly, we find that the signatures of a $\sigma_8$ variation appear significantly different on elongated triangles in $\zeta$ and right-angled triangles in $Q$, suggesting that the 3PCF can be used to effectively break the $M_\nu - \sigma_8$ degeneracy.
-These results open the possibility to use the 3PCF as a powerful complementary tool to constrain neutrino masses in current and future spectroscopic surveys like DESI, Euclid, 4MOST, and the Nancy Grace Roman Space Telescope.} {}
+Importantly, we found that the signatures of a $\sigma_8$ variation appear to be significantly different on elongated triangles in $\zeta$ and right-angled triangles in $Q$, suggesting that the 3PCF can be used to effectively break the $M_\nu - \sigma_8$ degeneracy.
+These results open the possibility to use the 3PCF as a powerful complementary tool for constraining neutrino masses in current and future spectroscopic surveys such as DESI, Euclid, 4MOST, and the Nancy Grace Roman Space Telescope.} {}

 \keywords{Cosmology: theory -- large-scale structure of Universe -- astroparticle physics -- neutrinos -- dark matter}